naiding/obsidian-voice-note/README.md

 # Voice Note for Obsidian

 Voice Note is a plugin for Obsidian that enables real-time voice transcription directly into your notes.
-Simply speak, and watch your words appear in your editor instantly.
+Simply speak, and watch your words appear in your editor instantly, with smart text formatting.

 ## Features